Marlene F. Austin (1953-2017)

 She was born Nov.
 21, 1953 in Skowhegan, the daughter of Wallace and Barbara (Collins) Dewitt.

 There will be no calling hours.
-A memorial service will be held at 11:00 a.m. at the Centenary United Methodist Church, 113 Dr. Mann Road, Skowhegan on Monday August 2lst.
-Burial will be at a later date.
+A memorial service will be held at 11:00 a.m. at the Centenary United Methodist Church, 113 Dr. Mann Road, Skowhegan on Monday, Aug.
+21. Burial will be at a later date.

-Arrangements under the care and direction of Dan & Scott’s Cremation & Funeral Service, 445 Waterville Road, Skowhegan.
+Arrangements under the care and direction of Dan & Scotty’s Cremation & Funeral Service, 445 Waterville Road, Skowhegan.

 Leave a Response